ZakirG/stickynotebooks/README.md

 StickyNotebooks will be a React / Express.js project.

+## Current project status:

+- Still in the planning stage.

 ## App description:

 - On the homepage you can see a searchable, sortable list of your StickyNotebook previews.
 You click on one and it takes you to that StickyNotebook page.